-The MRCC has considered the implications of the risks associated with the Corporation's compensation policies and practices.
-The MRCC considered the balance between long-term objectives and short-term financial goals incorporated into the Corporation's executive compensation program and whether or not Named Executive Officers are potentially encouraged to expose the Corporation to inappropriate or excessive risks.
+The MRCC has considered the implications of the risks associated with our compensation policies and practices.
+The MRCC considered the balance between long-term objectives and short-term financial goals incorporated into our executive compensation program and whether or not Named Executive Officers are potentially encouraged to expose us to inappropriate or excessive risks.
 Risks, if any, may be identified and mitigated through regular meetings of the MRCC and the Board.
-No risks have been identified arising from the Corporation's compensation policies and practices that are reasonably likely to have a material adverse effect on the Corporation.
+No risks have been identified arising from our compensation policies and practices that are reasonably likely to have a material adverse effect on the Corporation.